What provisioned macaque populations in Indonesia suggest about UBI

 The largest study, published in Econometrica, examined general equilibrium effects across 653 villages.
 Every dollar transferred generated 2.70 in local economic activity, with positive spillovers to non-recipient households and businesses (Egger et al., 2022).
 Inflation was negligible.

-Perhaps most significant: GiveDirectly's ongoing comparison of payment structures found that lump sums outperformed equivalent monthly payments on nearly every financial metric (Banerjee et al., 2023).
+Perhaps most significant, GiveDirectly's ongoing comparison of payment structures found that lump sums outperformed equivalent monthly payments on nearly every financial metric (Banerjee et al., 2023).
 More businesses started, higher revenues, greater investment.
-The most common cash transfer design - small regular payments - may be the least effective for poverty reduction.
+The most common cash transfer design, consisting of small regular payments, may be the least effective for poverty reduction.

 A 2025 follow-up found cash transfers produced a 48% reduction in infant mortality, one of the largest reductions ever recorded for any poverty intervention (McIntosh et al., 2025).